 - Mix the dry ingredients for the cake in a gallon zip top bag.

-- Mix the dry ingredients for the mud (leaving out the water and vanilla) in a separate gallon zip top bag.
+- Mix the dry ingredients for the mud (leaving out the water, oil, eggs and vanilla) in a separate gallon zip top bag.

 - Line the bottom and sides of a 12″ Dutch oven with heavy foil.
 I had to use two pieces of foil to cover the whole Dutch oven.
 I wrapped the seam between the two pieces two or three times to keep it from leaking.

-- Prepare the cake: mix in the rest of the cake ingredients to the dry cake mix you made in step 1 above.
+- Prepare the cake: In a bowl, add the rest of the cake ingredients (water, oil, eggs, vanilla) to the dry mix you made at home.
+Stir together.
 Pour into the dutch oven.

-- Prepare the mud: In the same bowl mix the dry mud mix from step 2 with the hot water and vanilla.
+- Prepare the mud: In the same bowl, mix the dry mud mix you prepared at home with the hot water and vanilla.
+(In a pinch, we have used cold water and just mixed the mud really well.)
 Pour mud mixture over cake batter.

 - Bake: Cover the dutch oven and bake using 8-10 briquettes on bottom and 14-16 briquettes on top for 45 or until the cake is set.
 Rotate the dutch oven and lid every 10-15 minutes.